LiteObject/Machine-Learning-Notebook/deep-learning-interview-questions.md

     - SGD updates weights after each sample (noisy but can escape local minima).
 Mini-batch updates after a small group of samples (balances computation efficiency with gradient stability).
 Batch GD uses entire dataset (stable but computationally expensive).

 *   **What are some common optimization algorithms used in training deep neural networks?**
-    - Adam (adaptive learning rates, most popular), SGD with momentum (adds velocity), RMSprop (adapts learning rate per parameter), AdaGrad (accumulates gradients), AdamW (Adam with weight decay).
+    - Adam (adaptive learning rates, most popular), SGD with momentum (adds velocity), RMSprop (adapts learning rate per parameter), AdaGrad (accumulates gradients), AdamW (Adam with decoupled weight decay).

 *   **Explain the concept of gradient clipping and when it is used in training neural networks.**
     - Gradient clipping limits the maximum gradient value to prevent exploding gradients.
 Commonly used in RNNs where long sequences can cause gradient explosion.
 Clips by value or by norm.